cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/xds.md

 - `POD_NAMESPACE`: the namespace of the current service.
 - `POD_NAME`: the name of this pod.
 - `INSTANCE_IP`: the ip of this pod.
+- `KITEX_XDS_METAS`: the metadata of this connection to Istiod, which is used to identify the pod.

 Add the following part to the definition of your container that uses xDS-enabled Kitex client.